rdk31/rdk31.github.io/content/csawctf2021-ncore.md

     pass
 ```

-The problem is, however, that the MOVFS/MOVT instructions direct addressing, there's no (easy at least) way to use a register's value.
-The good news is that the address it loads/stores to is always the 2nd byte in the instruction, so what we have to do is self-modifying code.
+The problem is, however, that the MOVFS/MOVT instructions only support direct addressing, so what we have to do is self-modifying code.

 This is the final pseudocode.